 This course introduces business decision-making using accounting information systems.
 Emphasis is placed on analyzing, summarizing, reporting, and interpreting financial information.
-Upon completion, students should be able to prepare financial statements, understand the role of financial information in decision-making and address ethical considerations.
+Upon completion, students should be able to prepare financial statements, understand the role of financial information in decision making and address ethical considerations.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
-(F, SP, S)
+(F, SP, S) 28160

-ACC 121 Principles of Managerial Accounting (3 2 4) Prerequisites: ACC 120 Corequisites: None
+ACC 121 Principles of Managerial Accounting (3 2 0 4)

 This course includes a greater emphasis on managerial and cost accounting skills.
-Emphasis is placed on managerial accounting concepts for external and internal analysis, reporting and decisionmaking.
+Emphasis is placed on managerial accounting concepts for external and internal analysis, reporting and decision-making.
 Upon completion, students should be able to analyze and interpret transactions relating to managerial concepts including product-costing systems.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
-(F. Sp.)
+(F, SP) 28160

-ACC 122 Principles of Financial Accounting II (3 0 3) Prerequisites: ACC 120 None accounting concepts and procedures introduced in ACC-120.
+ACC 122 Principles of Financial Accounting II (3 0 0 3)

+This course provides additional instruction in the financial accounting concepts and procedures introduced in ACC-120.
 Emphasis is placed on the analysis of specific balance sheet accounts, with in-depth instruction of the accounting principles applied to these accounts.
 Upon completion, students should be able to analyze data, prepare journal entries, and prepare reports in compliance with generally accepted principles.
-(SP)
+(SP) 28160